Sajeeb Wazed Joy: Public life

-Wazed voting at 2018 National Election of Bangladesh.
+Wazed voting in the 2018 Bangladesh general election.

 Wazed first appeared on the Bangladeshi political scene in 2004, when he made a widely publicized visit to Bangladesh.
 On 25 February 2009, Wazed officially joined the Awami League as a primary member of the Rangpur district unit of the party.
-Rangpur is the ancestral home district of his father Wazed Miah and his potential parliamentary constituency.
+Rangpur is the ancestral home district of his father, Wazed Miah, and his potential parliamentary constituency.

 After the Awami League returned to power in 2009 with Sheikh Hasina as prime minister for a second time, he made his first public statements after the BDR Mutiny, praising his mother's handling of the crisis.
-"This is probably the biggest incident Bangladesh has had since 1975 and our government and the prime minister has handled this compassionately, pragmatically but decisively to bring the situation under control" he said in an interview to the BBC.
+"This is probably the biggest incident Bangladesh has had since 1975 and our government and the prime minister has handled this compassionately, pragmatically but decisively to bring the situation under control" he said in an interview with the BBC.

 Controversies

 Corruption allegations

-In December 2024, the Anti-Corruption Commission of Bangladesh opened an investigation against Sheikh Hasina, Sajeeb Wazed Joy, and Hasina's niece, Tulip Siddiq, who is an MP and cabinet minister in the United Kingdom, over allegations of embezzlement of $5 Billion in funds for the construction of the Rooppur Nuclear Power Plant using offshore accounts in Malaysia.
+In December 2024, the Anti-Corruption Commission of Bangladesh opened an investigation against Sheikh Hasina, Sajeeb Wazed Joy, and Hasina's niece, Tulip Siddiq, who is an MP and cabinet minister in the United Kingdom, over allegations of embezzlement of $5 billion in funds for the construction of the Rooppur Nuclear Power Plant using offshore accounts in Malaysia.
 He is also being sued by the ACC for illegally grabbing Purbachal plots by abuse of power.
-On 1 October 2024, The BFIU froze Sajeeb's bank accounts in Bangladesh.
-He, Palak and the others were sued for embezzling around Tk 20,000 crore through the sale of the National Identification Card data both home and abroad of more than 11 crore citizen by abuse of power.
+On 1 October 2024, the BFIU froze Sajeeb's bank accounts in Bangladesh.
+He, Palak, and the others were sued for embezzling around Tk 20,000 crore through the sale of the National Identification Card data both home and abroad of more than 11 crore citizen by abuse of power.

-In April 2016, a write-up by David Bergman in the Indian website The Wire said that a "Suspicious Activity Report" (SAR) covering a transaction of US$300 million recorded in a memo of the United States Federal Bureau of Investigation (FBI) was linked to Wazed.
+In April 2016, a write-up by David Bergman on the Indian website The Wire said that a "Suspicious Activity Report" (SAR) covering a transaction of US$300 million recorded in a memo of the United States Federal Bureau of Investigation (FBI) was linked to Wazed.
 But the court documents did not provide any further information about the reference to 'US$300 million'.

 Muhammad Yunus

-In 2011, Wazed talked and criticised Nobel laureate Muhammad Yunus for his leadership of Grameen Bank, claiming high levels of "fraud and impropriety" in the use of Norwegian government funds at the Nobel Peace Prize-winning organization.
-He claims, The government of Norway raised this as a major concern and as a compromise US$30 million was returned.
+In 2011, Wazed criticised Nobel laureate Muhammad Yunus for his leadership of Grameen Bank, claiming high levels of "fraud and impropriety" in the use of Norwegian government funds at the Nobel Peace Prize-winning organization.
+He claims the government of Norway raised this as a major concern, and as a compromise, US$30 million was returned.
 The remaining approximately US$70 million was never returned.
 All correspondence in this regard was from Yunus himself.
 A spokesman for the foreign ministry in Oslo said about this issue, it was agreed in 1998 that the bank should return money wrongly transferred from the Grameen Bank to Grameen Kalyan - another part of more than 30 companies headed by Muhammad Yunus that make up the Grameen group of companies.
 The government of Norway had been thoroughly investigated and that it considered it to be closed.